What is Hostile Work Environment?

 It is not a stretch to imagine these two organizations being on the list of hostile work environment examples due to the reported systemic discrimination and abusive culture.
 If your firm has a hostile work environment because of cultural problems, you have your work cut out for you.

 Draft a company policy, depending on the nature of the problem

 For example, if the main issue is sexual harassment, which often is, make sure you have a policy that clearly defines different forms of harassment.
 State disciplinary actions if someone engages in sexual harassment.
 It would also be useful to have a policy detailing acceptable and unacceptable behaviors in general because there is no universal consensus on what those behaviors are.
 Remember to include conduct on social media in your policy.

 Get buy-in from executives

 Some executives (particularly senior management) may deliberately promote or participate in the toxic culture.
 But others may not have noticed it, especially if they are not involved in the day-to-day operations.
 Approach them and talk to them openly.
 Make sure they take the situation seriously.
 Present data on complaints and information on legal risks.
 If they understand your problem and show a willingness to fix it, work with them for a plan.

 Open up paths of communication and act properly

 You should be able to immediately stop inappropriate conduct before it turns into harassment or violence.
-But you need to be patient as broader changes in culture don’t happen overnight.
-You might feel hesitant to rock the boat by dividing or antagonizing your team or lose good employees.
+But you need to be patient as broader changes in culture do not happen overnight.
+You might feel hesitant to rock the boat by fear of dividing or antagonizing your team or lose good employees.
 But you need to pull through anyway.